-Arguing as in the previous case, from the table we deduce the following result. \begin{teo} Let $G$ be a simple group of type $B_n$ ($n\geq 2$) or $C_n$ ($n\geq 3$).
+Arguing as in the previous case, from the table we deduce the following result. \begin{teo} Let $G$ be an almost-simple group of type $B_n$ ($n\geq 2$) or $C_n$ ($n\geq 3$).
 The isomorphism of Theorem \ref{T:A} gives the following equalities

 where $\Aut(C)$ acts on $\Pic(C)[2]$ by pull-back.
 The same holds for the locus $\mt M_G$ of simple and stable bundles. \end{teo}